 Outlined in this guide you’ll find more information about local resources that can help make moving to central NY as stress-free as possible, including:

-- A relocation specialist who will identify properties that match your criteria then schedule appointments for you to view these living spaces.
+- Relocation resources that will identify properties that match your criteria then schedule appointments for you to view these living spaces.

 - A list of apartments in the area that offer 16-month leases to keep you from worrying about renewing your lease after 12 months or paying month-to-month fees.